 Tax and insurance bills are typically sent directly to your lender.
 Both of those bills are paid annually, but most lenders require you to pay 1/12th of the annual bill each month.
 The lender deposits the partial payments in an escrow account, where they'll accumulate until it's time to pay your taxes and insurance the following year.

 You will begin funding your escrow account and building up its value at closing when you're required to make an initial payment into the account.

 The escrow portion of your monthly payment can increase (and sometimes decrease) each year based on changes in property value, tax rates, and homeowners insurance costs.
 Your lender will send you an annual escrow statement detailing these changes and reconciling your annual payment with your tax and insurance bills.

 The Real Estate Settlement Procedures Act (RESPA) includes laws that all lenders must follow when funding and managing your escrow accounts.

-RESPA does not require borrowers to maintain an escrow account with their lender--lenders make that decision.
+Although RESPA does not require borrowers to maintain an escrow account with their lender, most lenders will require it to ensure you're paying your taxes and keeping the property insured.
 The laws do regulate the maximum amounts that a lender can require a borrower to maintain in an escrow account.

 Escrow Account Cushions

-Must lenders pay interest on money held in escrow accounts?
-RESPA does not require lenders to pay interest but some states do.
+- Must lenders pay interest on money held in escrow accounts?
+RESPA does not require real estate lenders to pay interest on escrow accounts, but some states do.

-What if my lender requires me to keep too much money in escrow?
-Ask your lender for an explanation if it requires that you keep an escrow cushion that equals more than the 1/6th excess funds mentioned above.
+- What if my lender requires me to keep too much money in my real estate escrow?
+Ask your lender for an explanation if it requires that you keep an escrow cushion that equals more than the one-sixth excess funds mentioned above.
 If their response to you isn't satisfactory, file a complaint with HUD.